Skip to Main Content

 Chemical Safety Board to Require Reporting of Significant Accidental Releases

-By Robert Ayers, Andrew Orr, and other Co-Authors
+By Andrew Orr, Robert Ayers, and other Co-Authors

 On February 5, 2020, the U.S. Chemical Safety & Hazard Investigation Board (“CSB”) announced a new rule that will require owners and operators of stationary sources to report certain unanticipated emissions of regulated or hazardous substances to the CSB.
 The new reporting requirement takes effect 30 days after the rule is published in the Federal Register, which is expected to occur this week.
 This alert addresses the kinds of events that trigger the new reporting requirement, when reports must be made, information required to report, potential consequences for not reporting, and where to get help with the new rule.